2 Days in Lima [Peru] Itinerary: Iconic Sites & Fantastic Flavours

 Huaca Pucllana: An Ancient Wonder in the Heart of Modern Lima

-Another landmark you shouldn’t miss is the chance to explore Huaca Pucllana—it’s like stepping back in time right in the middle of the city.
+Another landmark you shouldn’t miss is the chance to explore Huaca Pucllana.
+It’s like stepping back in time right in the middle of the city.

 This ancient pyramid, built by the Lima culture over 1,500 years ago, is a reminder of the civilizations that came long before the Incas.